beastarman74/mail_to_telegram/README.md

 services:
   mail_to_telegram:
     build: .
-    image: mail_to_telegram:101024
+    image: beastarman/mail_to_telegram:latest
     container_name: mail_to_telegram
     restart: unless-stopped
-    # To place container on hosts network instead of being isolated use network_mode: host and comment out ports.
-This will require any desired port number change to be done using theisten_port value in the config.yaml file.
+    # To place the container on hosts network instead of being isolated use network_mode: host and comment out ports.
+    # This will require any desired port number change to be done using theisten_port value in the config.yaml file.
 #    network_mode: "host"
     ports:
      # change the left hand port to change the port emails will need to be sent to